 - Radio Spots

-Night of the Living Dead (1968) is available now on Blu-ray.
+Night of the Living Dead (1968) Blu-ray is available now from Amazon.

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Night of the Living Dead Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Night of the Living Dead blu-ray review, if you have any thoughts on this film you can leave them on our Facebook page.

 Director(s): George A. Romero